Documentation Index

 If the Collector cannot auto-upgrade or connect properly to RealTheory services, the platform will be unable to ingest new metrics from the affected cluster.
 This results in:

-• Missing cluster data in the console.
+• Missing cluster metadata in the console.

 • The Collector not appearing in the Settings > Agent > Management view.